Aldaviva/Kasa/Readme.md

 ```

 #### GetInstantaneousPowerUsage
-Fetch a point-in-time measurement of the instantaneous electrical usage of the outlet.
+Fetch a point-in-time measurement of the instantaneous electrical usage of the socket.

 The returned `PowerUsage` struct has `Current` (mA), `Voltage` (mV), `Power` (mW) fields.
 There is also a `CumulativeEnergySinceBoot` (W⋅h) field that shows how much total energy has been used since the Kasa device last booted, and which resets to `0` when the device [reboots](#reboot), loses power, or has [`DeleteHistoricalUsage`](#deletehistoricalusage) called on it.
 ```cs